What Does the Best Resume Look Like in 2023

 Learn how to create a hybrid resume thanks to our dedicated guide: Combination Resume Template & 5+ Examples [Complete Guide]

-Most hiring managers agree that experience relevance is more important than its length.
+Most hiring managers agree that work experience relevance is more important than its length.

 A resume is the vessel used to get an interview, not the job.
 You need to have something that sums up your experience as best it can without it being too lengthy or too vague.
-A lot of people want to hang on the past, when companies really want to know, “what have you done lately and what can you do for me now.”
+A lot of people want to hang on to the past when companies really want to know, “What have you done lately and what can you do for me now.”

-So, how to guide the recruiter towards relevant career moments?
+So, how to guide the recruiter toward relevant career moments?

 Pro Tip: Trying to tailor your resume to the job ad, but you have never done the same job in the past?
 Think of the positions that are most related to the position you’re applying for and show your transferable skills.